dg/dibi/readme.md

 // associative pairs id => name
 $pairs = $result->fetchPairs('id', 'name');

-// the number of rows of the result, if known
+// the number of rows of the result, if known, or number of affected rows
 $count = $result->getRowCount();
 ```